 These plants require very basic care, provided they receive enough sunlight.
 It is recommended to water these plants in the mornings, so the soil can dry out before the cool of the night.

 You'll want to try to keep water off of the leaves, so watering at the base of the plant is preferable.
-When it comes to fertilizer, Elephant's ear plants are not heavy feeders and will require very little fertilization.
+When it comes to fertiliser, Elephant's ear plants are not heavy feeders and will require very little fertilisation.

-If you do fertilize, be sure to use a slow-release, water-soluble fertilizer or supplement your water with a little bit of Epsom salts.
+If you do fertilise, be sure to use a slow-release, water-soluble fertiliser or supplement your water with a little bit of Epsom salts.

 These plants thrive in warmer climates and tropical regions.
 It is possible to grow Elephant's ears in colder climates.
 However, you will need to replant them each year to protect them from any frost.